Article by John Tribbia

 I built a synthetic dataset that simulates a Gemini-style AI assistant: 100,000 users, three model versions rolled out over six months, about 1.65 million weekly records total.

-The critical ingredient: I baked a known causal effect into the data.
+The critical ingredient is a known causal effect baked into the data.
 I know exactly how much quality should affect engagement because I programmed it in.
-That means I can test whether my method recovers the right answer, not just whether it finds something “statistically significant.”
+That lets me test whether the method recovers the right answer instead of only asking whether a result is statistically significant.

 The model quality scores look like this across five prompt categories: